Jun 12-Jul 28, 2017

 Instructor(s): Robert Wilson

-This course will be taught as an online, D2L-based course involving significant student/instructor and student/student interaction, student team participation in course homework assignments, and independent study.
-The time commitment is anticipated to be approximately 11-12 hours per week for eight weeks.
+This course will be taught as an online, D2L-based course.
+The course involves significant student/instructor and student/student interaction with extensive participation in online discussion of laboratory work, assigned reading, homework assignments, and independent study utilizing targeted Internet searches.
+The time commitment is anticipated to be approximately 11-13 hours per week for seven weeks.
 Course work will involve a mixture of online discussion, hands-on (lab-type) activities, readings from assigned and independently researched sources, and on-line quizzes.

 Meeting Place and Times

 Teachers login to the course at a time of day that best fits their schedule.
-It is necessary to connect at least 4 - 6 times per week to stay current and successfully complete this 1 graduate credit course.
+It is necessary to connect at least 4 - 6 times per week to stay current and successfully complete this 2 graduate credit course.
+The estimated time commitment to successfully complete this course is 11-13 hours per week for the seven weeks the course is in session.

 Instructor(s)Robert Wilson. is retired Professor of Physics and Astronomy at San Bernardino Valley College.
 He taught Physics there for 37 years and was also Director of the College Science Learning Center.
 Professor Wilson received his B.S. and M.A. from California State University at Long Beach.